wledfor2/MonoJunkie/README.md

 # Caveats
 1. MonoJunkie must be the same architecture as the target process.
 If the process is 64-bit, we must also be 64-bit.
 This is due to some issue with Blackbone crossing the WOW64 barrier.
 2. The Assembly you are injecting must match the architecture of the target process (or Any CPU).
+3. The Assembly you are injecting must be using the same version of .NET the target process is.
+Failure to do so may lead to problems.
+For example, all Unity games you should use .NET Framework 3.5, and compile against the assemblies shipped with the game (including System.dll, mscorlib.dll!)
+Due to legal reasons, my example assembly does not do this because I would have to ship a game's DLLs with it!
-3. The Method MonoJunkie is calling must be static and publicly visible.
+4. The Method MonoJunkie is calling must be static and publicly visible.
 MonoJunkie does not instantiate the class the method is a member of.
 See [the example](ExampleAssembly/Example.cs).
-4. The correct time to inject depends on what you are injecting into.
+5. The correct time to inject depends on what you are injecting into.
 Injecting too early may cause issues and crashes.
 In unity games; for instance, you would usually want to wait until the Main menu has completely loaded before injecting.

 # TODO
 1. Generalize all calls in MonoInternals using a template, as it is messy boilerplate.